rticommunity/rticonnextdds-medtech-reference-architecture/system_arch/qos/README.md

 The contents of these files determine whether the Connext applications are secure or not.
 When launching the applications, the `NDDS_QOS_PROFILES` environment variable must reference one, but not both, of these files to dictate that decision and apply the resulting configuration.

 Both files contain only 1 QoS library: ***DpQosLib***.
 This QoS library contains 1 QoS profile per DomainParticipant.
 The rationale behind this library is that DomainParticipants in each application may have different needs.
-For instance, in the demos, the security certificates of each application will be different from each other.
+For instance, in the provided modules, the security certificates of each application will be different from each other.

 [NonSecureAppsQos.xml](./NonSecureAppsQos.xml) contains one profile for each DomainParticipant.
-For the simplified use case, each profile inherits from *SystemLibrary::DefaultParticipant* in [Qos.xml](./Qos.xml).
+For the simplified demonstration, each profile inherits from *SystemLibrary::DefaultParticipant* in [Qos.xml](./Qos.xml).
 No additional configuration is applied for any given DomainParticipant.

 [SecureAppsQos.xml](./SecureAppsQos.xml) also defines one profile for each DomainParticipant in a similar way to that of **NonSecureAppsQos.xml**, but with security configuration added.

+[SecureAppsQos.xml](./SecureAppsQos.xml) defines a QoS snippet - *LanCommonSecurityConfig* defines common configuration to enable security for local domains (LAN connections).
+It references common permissions CA, identity CA, and governance files.

-[SecureAppsQos.xml](./SecureAppsQos.xml) defines a QoS snippet - *Demo1and2CommonSecuritySettings* defines common configuration to enable security and point to the common permissions CA, identity CA, and governance files.
+[SecureAppsQos.xml](./SecureAppsQos.xml) defines a QoS snippet - *WanCommonSecurityConfig* defines common configuration to enable security for remote domains (WAN connections).
+It references common permissions CA, identity CA, and governance files.

 ## XML QoS Best Practices